ahgroup/DSAIRM/inst/docsfordevelopers/documentation.md

 ## Package structure

 ### Main functions
 * The main R functions, i.e. the simulattors and various helper functions are in the /R folder.
+Each simulator function is in a R file of the same name.
+# All simulators, which are meant to be called by advanced users start with simulate_.
+* The functions/files generate_text, generate_ggplot and generate_plotly can take results returned from the simulator functions and generate plots.
-All simulators, which are meant to be called by advanced users start with simulate_.
-Other functions are only needed for the package/UI to work and are not meant to be directly accessed by users.
+* All other functions/files are only needed for the package/UI to work and are not meant to be directly accessed by users.

 ### App materials
 * The /inst folder contains several subfolders: